This post may contain affiliate links. Please see my disclosure policy for details.

 Traditional Lithuanian dishes start on their menu at 7 – 8 Euros, so I would definitely make a booking if you’re keen.
 Here’s their menu.

 Tickets to visit the 19th floor of the TV tower and Freedom museum cost 8 Euros for adults and concessions are cheaper.

 Just over the Neris River from the Old Town is the Raddison Blu Hotel.
 If you climb up to the 22nd floor, you’ll find their sky bar and restaurant.

 It is a little overpriced but, again, you’re paying for the views and to sit by the window you may have a minimum spend.

-But, they have a delightful range of snack, light bites, meals and cocktails to choose from so you can celebrate you time in Vilnius in style.
+But, they have a delightful range of snacks, light bites, meals, and cocktails to choose from so you can celebrate your time in Vilnius in style.